Well, it’s finally here – the last days of the BCS.

 32. Bell Helicopter Armed Forces Bowl (Dec.
-30, Fort Worth, Texas) - Middle Tennessee State (8-4) vs. Navy (7-4): Middle Tennessee won its last five games to each eight wins, while eight different Blue Raiders registered rushing touchdowns.
+30, Fort Worth, Texas) - Middle Tennessee (8-4) vs. Navy (7-4): Middle Tennessee won its last five games to each eight wins, while eight different Blue Raiders registered rushing touchdowns.
 Navy used it’s explosive rushing attack to post wins over BCS opponents Indiana and Pitt, while losing by only four to Notre Dame in South Bend.

 33. Beef 'O' Brady's St. Petersburg Bowl (Dec.
 23, St. Petersburg, Fla.) - East Carolina (9-3) vs. Ohio (7-5): East Carolina reeled off victories over in-state rivals North Carolina and NC State this year, but ended its year with a disappointing 59-28 loss to Marshall with the Conference USA East division on the line.
 Ohio was blown out by several of the top teams in the MAC, but early season wins over Marshall and North Texas helped them limp toward bowl eligibility.

 34. GoDaddy Bowl (Jan.
 5, Mobile, Ala.) - Arkansas State (7-5) vs. Ball State (10-2): BSU averaged 40.1 points per game and stormed through the MAC before falling to Jordan Lynch and Northern Illinois on Nov.
 13. The Keith Wenning to Willie Snead connection hooked up 97 times for 1,429 yards and 14 touchdowns.
-Arkansas State won four of its last five games to reach seven wins and finish second in the Sun Belt.
+Arkansas State won four of its last five games to reach seven wins and be co-champs in the Sun Belt.